miguelazue/insurance-cross-selling/README.md

 This repository contains the notebook for exploring the dataset and the notebook for building machine learning models for the binary classification problem related to insurance cross-selling.
 The models are used for the Kaggle competition "Playground Series - Season 4, Episode 7".

+Cross-selling refers to the practice of selling additional products to existing customers.
+Although the dataset and variables are not clearly described, it can be interpreted that each row represents an attempt to sell an additional insurance product to a customer, with the response variable indicating whether the customer responded positively.

+The primary goal of this project is to predict the probability of a positive response using the given variables.
+These models are useful for identifying customers who are likely to respond positively to cross-selling efforts, allowing companies to run more efficient marketing campaigns by targeting customers with a higher probability of a positive response.

 ## Table of Contents
  - Overview
  - Repository Structure